bethropolis/chip8/codebase.md

 	romLoaded     []byte // Store the loaded ROM data for soft reset settings      Settings
 	settingsPath  string
+	isDebugging   bool // To track if the debug panel is active wailsInfo     WailsInfo
 }

 // NewApp creates a new App application struct